Cost of Living in Sweden for Indian Students in 2026

 4. Use a Bicycle or Student Transport Pass

 Public transport in Sweden is excellent, but not cheap.
 Consider biking when the weather allows.
-If not, invest in a student's monthly transport pass.
+If not, invest in a student monthly transport pass.

 5. Shop Smart and Seasonally

-Opt for budget supermarkets and buy local produce that’s in season.
+Opt for budget supermarkets like Lidl or Willys and buy local produce that’s in season.
 Imported goods are often much more expensive due to taxes and transport costs.

 Propelld Disburses Loans 10x Faster.
 Know More Today.

-The Cost of Living in Sweden for Indian students in 2025 depends largely on your city of residence, lifestyle choices, and how well you manage your budget.
-With smart planning, leveraging part-time work, and exploring scholarships, you can make your study abroad journey smooth and affordable.
+The cost of living in Sweden for Indian students in 2026 depends largely on your city of residence, lifestyle choices, and how well you manage your budget.
+With smart planning, leveraging part-time work, and exploring scholarships, you can make your study-abroad journey smooth and affordable.
 Whether it’s accommodation, food, or transport, having a clear picture of the expenses helps you stay prepared and stress-free throughout your academic journey.

 Dreaming of Sweden but worried about finances?
 Propelld has your back!